OlaInFlowers/DisifyApiTests/README.md

 #  DisifyApiTests
 ## Goals and limitations of the project
-The main goal of the project is getting familiar with communication using Http Api as well as introduction to testing process automation using Postman.
+The main goal of the project is to get familiar with communication using Http Api as well as introduction to testing process automation using Postman.
 Http Api, which I've tested is available and described at https://www.disify.com/. **Disify** offers validation and verification email address.
 It's possible to check if email address is disposable, temporary, has invalid MX records, detect if its mistyped, inactive or non-existent.<br/>
 Within the project I chose several ednpoints (the most interesting in my opinion) and wrote various types of tests in Postman.